Simple Denoising Diffusion Language Models

-However, the current state-of-the-art USDMs~\cite{sahoo2025diffusion}, which adopts uniform distributions as the prior, still suffers from a complex loss formulation.
-This complexity leads to additional computational overhead during training and may hinder scalability.
-In this work, we explore a simpler loss formulation for diffusion language models initialized from a uniform prior (i.e., pure noise).
+To resolve this problem, we explore a simpler loss formulation for diffusion language models initialized from a uniform prior (i.e., pure noise).
 Specifically, analogous to diffusion models with Gaussian noise in continuous spaces~\cite{ho2020denoising}, we start from standard denoising objectives, in which noise is added to clean sequences and the model is trained to denoise the corrupted inputs back to the original sequences.
-However, we find that this naive adoption often causes models to collapse during training.
+However, we find that this naive adaptation frequently leads to training collapse.
 Motivated by the design of MDMs, we instead propose a method called Simple Denoising Diffusion Language Model (SDDLM), which optimizes only the tokens that are replaced with noise.
 This strategy, akin to the selective denoising behavior of MDMs, stabilizes training and achieves performance comparable to the ELBO-derived loss, while avoiding its significant computational cost.
 Moreover, we introduce Anti-Uniform Distribution Sharpening regularization to mitigate prediction corruption caused by noisy sequences that tend to induce near-uniform output distributions.
 From a self-supervised learning perspective, the resulting negative gradient is closely related to contrastive learning~\cite{xiang2023denoising, chen2024deconstructing}.
-As shown in Figure~\ref{fig:entropy_curve_lm1b} show that this modification leads to notable improvements in generation quality.
+As shown in Figure~\ref{fig:entropy_curve_lm1b}, our results with SDDLM-V1 demonstrate that this design yields notable improvements in generation quality.

 \textbf{Contributions.} The main contributions of this paper are as follows: (i) We introduce a \emph{simple and efficient denoising-based training framework} for USDMs that substantially simplifies prior training objectives while retaining strong empirical performance. (ii) We further improve performance by proposing a \emph{regularization term with negative gradients} (SDDLM-V1), motivated by a self-supervised and contrastive learning interpretation of the denoising objective, which mitigates degeneration toward uniform output distributions. (iii) We demonstrate that SDDLM achieves \emph{competitive performance} relative to prior ELBO-based approaches that incur higher computational overhead during training.
 Also, SDDLM-V1 consistently improves generation quality.
 Importantly, these results \emph{scale to larger models (up to 1.1B parameters)}, indicating indicating strong effectiveness for large-scale pretraining.